AmsalAli/Education_Expenditure_Trends/README.md

 # Education_Expenditure_Trends
 This dataset provides the percentage of GDP allocated to government expenditure on education for countries worldwide, spanning several years.
+The data is sourced from the World Bank and includes information on the education expenditure as a percentage of GDP.

 This repository explores trends in **government expenditure on education as a percentage of GDP** globally.
 The dataset, sourced from the World Bank, spans several years and provides insights into how much countries invest in education relative to their economic size.